jd-develop/rickrollrc/README.md

 # rickrollrc

+THIS FORK IS ONLY FOR ME, PLEASE VISIT [keroserene/rickrollrc](https://github.com/keroserene/rickrollrc) <3

 Bash script which [rickrolls](http://en.wikipedia.org/wiki/Rickrolling) your terminal by playing Rick Astley’s “Never Gonna Give You Up” with ANSI 256-color coded UTF-8 characters + audio (if available).